Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Reds have a record of 4-5.
+- In nine games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-5.

-- Oddsmakers have not posted a spread in any of the Reds' past 10 contests.
+- Bookmakers have not posted a runline in any of the Reds' past 10 contests.

 Reds Betting Records & Stats